aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/050-enable-namespace.md

 weight: 50
 ---

-In this chapter you will associate both namespace and workload application to webstore project created in the previous chapter
+In this chapter, we will associate both the namespace and workload applications with the webstore project created in the previous chapter.

 ### 1. Set Project